 Soon the appeal of the “big city” was lost and Mark returned to his native Tri-Cities where he still lives today.
 Along the way, his work transitioned into the television world, getting his start at a local TV affiliate station.
 Suddenly a whole new medium was open to him.
 Again he learned all he could about the various tools of the trade and knew another transition was coming.

 Mark’s carefree days came to an end when he met and married his true love, Mary Ann.
 Now his days are free of care, as she takes great care of him.
-They have a son, John, who currently attends Washington State University.
+They have a son, John, who is a recent graduate of Washington State University.
 (Go Cougs!)

 Mark Twain once said, “Many a small thing has been made large by the right kind of advertising”.
 He was right.
 Mark Showalter knows the importance of creating the right message delivered in the correct medium gives the client the ability to grow.
 Now that’s using both sides of your brain.